Find Affordable College Courses

 Indianapolis, IN

-Fortis College - Indianapolis landed the #10 spot in the 2023 rankings for the best allied health and medical assisting services programs.
-Fortis College - Indianapolis is a small private for-profit school located in the large city of Indianapolis.
+With a ranking of #10, Fortis College - Indianapolis did quite well on this year’s best schools for allied health and medical assisting services students.
+Fortis College - Indianapolis is a small private for-profit school located in the city of Indianapolis.

 After completing their degree, medical assisting graduates from Fortis College - Indianapolis carry an average student debtload of $9,500.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $54.